galabra/Newton-Raphson-method-implementation/README.md

 # Newton-Raphson-method-implementation
-An implementation of the Newton-Raphson method in Assembly
+An implementation of the Newton-Raphson method, written purely in Assembly